IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 The resulting workpiece should be gently sanded with fine sandpaper to remove any oxides formed.
 Do not apply great effort and do not use coarse-grained sandpaper to avoid spoiling the workpiece.
 ![Copper clad board sanding](../Resources/PCB%20Toner%20transfer/PCB-10-Copper-clad-boadr-sanding.png)

-Now, treat the surface of the workpiece with a solvent or degreaser.
+Treat the surface of the workpiece with a solvent or degreaser.
 After this stage, do not touch the working copper surface with your hands.
 ![Finish preparing](../Resources/PCB%20Toner%20transfer/PCB-11-Finish-preparing.png)

 Now you are ready to transfer the toner to the workpiece.
-Turn on the clothes iron to the maximum temperature and wait for it to warm up.
-Place the printed pattern on top of your cut out workpiece.
+Turn on the iron, set the maximum temperature and wait for it to warm up.
+At this time, place the printed template on top of the cutted out workpiece.
 ![Template placing](../Resources/PCB%20Toner%20transfer/PCB-12-Template-placing.png)

 Cover the workpiece with a sheet of plain paper and heat it for about 20 seconds.
 Do circular motions with an iron without applying significant effort.